 Sandi enjoys the out-of-doors, family, and the sense of community that comes from connecting with students.
 She offers accessible classes that combine her passion for yoga with her knowledge and training in movement sciences, Thai Massage, and Reiki.
 She develops classes are alignment focused with a balance of compassion, gentleness, and challenge – and, with a sprinkling of humor.

-I am honored to be a teacher and Office manager at Three Trees Yoga in my hometown of Federal Way!
+I am honored to be a teacher at Three Trees Yoga in my hometown of Federal Way!
 I became an RYT-200 in November of 2012, and since then have taught non-stop at multiple studios through the South Puget Sound, learning from some of the strongest females and best teachers in the Pacific Northwest.
 I am blessed to be the Kids Yoga lead teacher, and love to combine a playful style and didactic message for our younger yogi and yoginis.

 Yoga saved my life when I was nineteen and first found my way into my practice, and it has saved my life on multiple occasions since.
 The moment I stepped from my first class, I knew my life had changed.
 I embedded yoga into the foundation of my very identity; knowing that if I did so, I would never return to the depression that had been my companion for years.
 Being med free and happy since, I know yoga to be a powerful panacea and wellness tool, and as a full time student at Green River I aim to expand my holistic knowledge-base by earning my Bachelors in Herbal Sciences and then moving into naturopathic medicine to best serve healing our bodies, minds, and souls.
 I hope to share the light and joy I find in yoga with others, and believe in the power of our un-struck and unbeaten hearts.
 My approach to teaching is to challenge oneself to play hard, and know that if you believe you can, you will.